Working together for children in households with addiction issues.

 The project will specifically answer the question of how to reach a binding cooperation agreement between addiction care and youth welfare services and how to actually live that cooperation by developing a structured guide that will be tested in 12 EU countries by both help systems to ensure practicability and feasibility.

 In all partner countries, a cooperation agreement will be prepared along the guide, signed and implemented within the course of the project.
 The guide will be adapted based on the experience gained from this practical implementation.
 The implementation of the cooperation agreements can include regular exchanges, case discussions, job shadowing or mutual consultations, always depending on the specific agreement.

 In a second work stream, professionals from both help systems will be qualified on issues concerning the target group in joint seminars on the topic of "working with children from families with addiction problems".
-The joint training also promotes cooperation between the two help systems.
+The joint training also promotes cooperation between the two help systems (Work package 3).

 Finally, as a low-threshold prevention measure, a mentoring programme is offered for the identified children.
 The German programme “Baloo and You” serves as a role model.
-This is intended to promote positive caring relationships to stable adults as a protective factor for the children and the associated resilience.
+This is intended to promote positive caring relationships to stable adults as a protective factor for the children and the associated resilience (Work Package 4).

 NEED: Binding cooperation structures between youth welfare and addiction prevention at local level are needed for identifying children living in families with addiction issues and being able to offer them help.

 ACTION: A structured guide for a binding cooperation will be prepared and implemented by professionals of both help systems.
 Hereby, a successful cooperation between local help providers will be built up and actually lived.

 NEED: A sustainable use of existing offers and systematic networking creates synergies, saves resources and promotes integrated care.